 A proposed fiscal year 2005 budget was submitted by the Governor to the General Assembly on February 3, 2004.
 The proposed budget recommends appropriations totaling \$22.7 billion of Commonwealth funds against estimated revenues, net of tax refunds and proposed tax reductions of \$22.3 billion.
 The \$0.4 billion difference between estimated revenues and recommended appropriations is to be funded by a draw down of the anticipated \$43.5 million beginning balance and use of \$377.6 million in available federal fiscal relief funds.
 As part of the fiscal year 2005 budget, the Governor is proposing a sales tax holiday for the purchase of certain qualifying energy efficient household appliances as well as the creation and expansion of certain tax credit programs of the Commonwealth.
 Combined, the estimated fiscal year 2005 tax reductions proposed would total \$2.6 million.
-Additionally, the Governor has proposed \$70 million in new fees to be imposed on the deposit of certain waste in Pennsylvania landfills of which a portion would support debt service on a proposed \$800 million voter referendum bond issue.
-The Governor also proposed a \$250 million voter referendum bond for water and wastewater projects.
-Both referendums require enactment by the General Assembly.
+Additionally, the Governor has proposed \$70 million in new fees to be imposed on the deposit of certain waste in Pennsylvania landfills of which a portion would support debt service on a proposed \$800 million voter referendum bond issue to fund certain environmental programs.
+The referendum requires enactment by the General Assembly.